-Begin by reviewing your objectives for engaging stakeholders and citizens at Step 1 of the RAST to understand the key focus areas of action.
+Begin by reviewing your objectives for engaging stakeholders and citizens at Step 1 of the RAST to understand your reasons for doing so.
 This section explains the importance of early stakeholder and citizen engagement.
-Explore the practical examples provided for developing an engagement strategy.
+Explore the practical examples provided for developing an engagement and communication strategy.
 This will set the foundation for more effective risk assessments and policy development in later steps.

-- Overview of the first step of the RAST: preparing the foundation for the climate adaptation cycle. - Focus on early engagement of stakeholders and citizens in the process. - Highlights the importance of participatory activities to foster collaboration. - Provides practical examples for developing an engagement strategy that ensures inclusive and effective adaptation planning.
+- Overview of the first step of the RAST: preparing the foundation for the climate adaptation cycle. - Focuses on early engagement of stakeholders from public, private and third sectors and citizens in the process. - Highlights the importance of participatory activities to foster collaboration. - Provides practical examples for developing an engagement strategy that ensures inclusive and effective adaptation planning.